dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-outbox.md

 1) Service A saves/updates state to the state store using a transaction.
 2) A message is written to the broker under the same transaction.
 When the message is successfully delivered to the message broker, the transaction completes, ensuring the state and message are transacted together.
-3) The message broker delivers the message topic to any subscribers, in this case Service B.
+3) The message broker delivers the message topic to any subscribers - in this case, Service B.

 <img src="/images/state-management-outbox.png" width=800 alt="Diagram showing the steps of the outbox pattern">